recalbox/mk_arcade_joystick_rpi/README.md

 ### Pinout ###
-Let's consider a 6 buttons cab panel with this button order :
+Let's consider a 7 buttons cab panel with this button order :

      ↑   Ⓨ Ⓧ Ⓛ
     ← →	 Ⓑ Ⓐ Ⓡ Ⓗ
      ↓

-With Right trigger = TR and Left trigger = TL
+With Ⓡ = Right trigger = TR and Ⓛ  = Left rtigger = TL
-H is the Hotkey.
+Ⓗ is the Hotkey.

 Here is the rev B GPIO pinout summary :